evans-0/medlisten/README.md

      local `faster-whisper` model (CPU-only, so it doesn't compete with Ollama's GPU usage) — genuinely local, no audio leaves the machine.
-     Runs as a separate small Python service (`voice-service/`), ported from a teammate's `voice-module` in the SIH2026 prototype; the Node backend proxies to it so nothing about the phone-facing API surface changes.
+     Runs as a separate small Python service (`voice-service/`), ported from my own `voice-module` in the SIH2026 prototype; the Node backend proxies to it so nothing about the phone-facing API surface changes.